What to do in retirement?

 Ein Angestellter spricht mit der HR-Beraterin über einen früheren Ruhestand

-An employee talks with the HR consultant about early retirement
+An employee speaks with the HR advisor about early retirement

 1. Wolfgang: Hallo, ich bin hier, um über die Möglichkeiten für einen früheren Ruhestand zu sprechen.
 (Hello, I'm here to talk about the options for early retirement.)